KTRV-TV: Construction

-Loss of Fox affiliation
+Loss of Fox affiliation; switch to MyNetworkTV

 In May 2011, Fox unexpectedly announced that it would move its affiliation in the Boise market effective September 1 to KNIN-TV (channel 9), then an affiliate of The CW owned by the Journal Broadcast Group.
 The affiliation switch was one of two announced the same day; both were part of disputes with the network involving affiliation fees.
 The CW bypassed KTRV-TV, switching to a subchannel of local CBS affiliate KBOI-TV.

 In response, KTRV-TV management initially doubled down on local programming.
 Recalling the name of the station licensee from 1985, general manager Ricky Joseph told Broadcasting & Cable, "We really have the opportunity to be what's on our license: Idaho Independent Television."
 Prime time was initially filled with a double run of 30 Rock at 7 p.m. and Law & Order: Criminal Intent at 8 p.m.
-The news department would be expanded with six new employees.
+The news department was to be expanded with six new employees, part of a shake-up that promised a competitive and crowded news landscape in a market long dominated in ratings and revenue by KTVB but which was facing economic headwinds due to a fall-off in new construction.

-However, in early December, the station abandoned its news expansion plans and shut down the entire newsroom.
+In early December, the station abandoned its news expansion plans and shut down the entire newsroom.
 Bill Lamb, vice president of Block Communications, informed the media in a written statement, "A network affiliate requires a different business model than does an independent station."
-Program changes followed in January 2012, with MyNetworkTV programs moving from the second subchannel to the main channel, freeing up 24-hour carriage of diginet MeTV.
+Program changes followed in January 2012, with MyNetworkTV programs moving from the second subchannel to the main channel, freeing up 24-hour carriage of MeTV, a diginet specializing in classic TV shows.

-Ion affiliation and sale
+Ion affiliation

-On September 1, 2016, KTRV joined Ion Television as an affiliate.
+On September 1, 2016, KTRV joined Ion Television, a 24-hour network presenting daylong blocks of procedural dramas, as an affiliate.
 The station had announced on August 31 that it would become an Ion affiliate by October 1; in the announcement, Block Communications chairman Allan Block said that "the timing was right to move to a more immersive network".

-Ion Media Networks, owner of the network, then announced in June 2017 it would purchase KTRV-TV from Block Communications and two other stations—WRBU in St. Louis and WZRB in Columbia, South Carolina—from a divestiture trust.
+Ion Media Networks, owner of the network, then announced in June 2017 that it would purchase KTRV-TV from Block Communications and two other stations—WRBU in St. Louis and WZRB in Columbia, South Carolina—from a divestiture trust.
 The sale was completed on October 24, 2017.

-In 2020, the E. W. Scripps Company purchased Ion Media.
-Because it owned KIVI-TV and operated KNIN-TV, it could not acquire KTRV-TV; 23 stations in such positions were sold to Inyo Broadcast Holdings in a transaction that closed at the start of 2021.
+The E. W. Scripps Company purchased Ion Media in 2020; because it owned KIVI-TV and operated KNIN-TV, it could not acquire KTRV-TV.
+Twenty-three stations in such positions were sold to Inyo Broadcast Holdings in a transaction that closed at the start of 2021.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The KTRV-TV transmitter is located at Bogus Basin in unincorporated Boise County.
+Its signal is multiplexed: